 A study conducted by the AA has found that one in five drivers would volunteer to fill potholes to help combat the growing epidemic of damaged roads in the UK.

-When we last wrote about potholes, it was with bad news that roads wouldn’t improve unless money was injected in to local councils to help them keep up with the demands of fixing damaged roads.
+When we last wrote about potholes, it was with bad news that we heard from the pothole contractors of Perth that the roads wouldn’t improve unless money was injected in to local councils to help them keep up with the demands of fixing damaged roads.
 The AA found that one in five drivers would volunteer to fill in the holes for councils, potentially helping to cut the never-ending pothole backlog and road surface repairs.

 Those aged 18 to 24 years old were the most likely to volunteer (29%) while more men (21%) than women (16%) said that they would help out.
 Drivers in Scotland, West Midlands and London were all least likely to lend a hand (all 17%), whilst those in Northern Ireland and the South West were most eager to fix the problem once and for all.

 All that being said, a huge 54% of those surveyed said that people who did volunteer should receive a reduction in their Council Tax bill.

 Although the community spirit may be forthcoming for local authorities, let’s not forget that three quarters of those surveyed believed that local councils should not be asking for support from residents to deliver services that they pay for.

 Edmund King OBE, AA president said: “As local councils struggle with funding cuts some are turning to their residents and are asking for a helping hand.”

 “We’re pleased to see that community spirit is alive and that residents want to do their bit, but in a sea of potholes their action is just a drop in the ocean”